VEZY/WebSite/content/models/MAESPA.md

 * Further informations on how to modify the input files to adapt them to the version we developed on the wiki from the unofficial [Gitlab repository](https://gitlab.com/VEZY/MAESPA/wikis/home)
 * The [exact version](https://gitlab.com/VEZY/MAESPA) used in Vezy et al. (2018).
 Carefull, this version is a development version and is not in full agreement with the MAESPA development guidelines (e.g. modified input call for distributed computation).
 The official, clean, deployed version is the one from repository.

+## Validation website
+The results from the validation of the new version of the model are available on this [website](https://vezy.github.io/MAESPA_Validation/)

 ## References
 Vezy, R., et al., Measuring and modelling energy partitioning in canopies of varying complexity using MAESPA model.
 Agricultural and Forest Meteorology, 2018.
 253-254: p.
 203-217.
 [Link](https://www.sciencedirect.com/science/article/pii/S016819231830042X).